-The City's emergency management and response personnel have access to and monitor news media outlets on a daily basis.
+The City's emergency management and response personnel have access to and monitor news media outlets daily.
 If the news media reports on incidents underway or threats of pending incidents, then the City will become aware of those events.

 Public Notifications and Alerts